zuri-mc/zuri/zuri_nbt/README.md

 used in Minecraft: Java Edition, is also supported, however.

 ## Feature flags
-A checkmark in front of a feature indicates that it is enabled by default.

- - [x] `serde` - Allows rust types to be serialized and deserialized into NBT using [serde](https://serde.rs/).
+ - `serde` - Allows rust types to be serialized and deserialized into NBT using [serde](https://serde.rs/).

 ## Examples